New Car Buying Myths are Not Taught in School!

 Who should consider leasing?

 Since more cars have 3 year/36,000 mile warranties, anyone who doesn’t want to worry about expensive repairs or typically changes cars every 3 years is a great candidate.
 So are young families or those planning to start a family because your automotive needs will change.
 Finally, those who are not expecting to drive excessive miles (over 15,000 a year) can benefit with a lease.
 Honda and Toyota leasing programs are good as are GM’s.
 At this time Ford doesn’t have one.
+There are reputable car leasing services such as the Long Island New York Auto lease service that can provide your car needs.

 Who shouldn’t lease?